garosap/url-rot-replication-package/readme.md

 3. Start the PostgreSQL command line interface: `psql`
 4. Create a new database for the project, e.g., `link_rot_db`: `CREATE DATABASE link_rot_db;`
 5. Exit the PostgreSQL interface: `\q`
+6. Exit the PostgreSQL user session if you switched to it: `exit`
-6. Navigate to the directory `database-setup`, which contains the `link_rot_db_schema.sql` file.
+7. Navigate to the directory `database-setup`, which contains the `link_rot_db_schema.sql` file.
-7. Import the schema into your newly created database using:
+8. Import the schema into your newly created database using:
    `
    psql -d link_rot_db -f link_rot_db_schema.sql
    `